 The Students’ Union want to help make house hunting as simple as possible for you.

-You can download our new 2017/18 interactive House Hunting Guide here.
+You can download our interactive House Hunting Guide here.

 The main points to remember are: